☰ Menu

 * Optical instruments are operated only when it is sufficiently dark.
 The primary season is start of November until end of February

-Note: The SvalPoint tracking system is currently DISARMED.
+Note: The SvalPoint tracking system is currently ARMED.

 Data policy and access